mitchellmcm27/sandbox-extension-exercise/README.md

 ### 3. The `model-run-2` notebook (30 minutes)

 Finally, we'll change some of the parameters of our model in a controlled way and investigate what happens.
-Within JupyterLab, open the `model-run-2`notebook and read the introduction.
+Back in JupyterLab, open the `model-run-2`notebook and read the introduction.
 Some of the explanations within the code have been removed from this notebook.
 If you need to refer to them, look back at the `model-run-1` notebook.